jasonverbeek/sysadmin-util-tiny/README.md

 # sysadmin-util-tiny
-scripts that might be usefull for different ranges of work on linux machines.
+scripts that might be usefull for different ranges of work on \*nix machines.

 **only requires python3**